cmasfo-github/cmasfo-github/README.md

 * [Discord](https://discord.gg/CBmrstKXth): The Discord Channel
   * This is for discussing about the project development.

-I also run the korean forum on the [dcinside](https://gall.dcinside.com/mini/board/lists?id=website).
+You can also consider using the main repo's [discussion section](https://github.com/cmasfo-github/cmasfo-git/discussions).

 ## Contact & Donation